WHO CAN/ NOT APPLY?

 Format for proposal sketch: Sketch on a paper 30.5 cm x 30.5 cm (12″X 12″).
 The visual should be a minimum of 20 cm x 20 cm (8″x 8″).
 Take a well lit photo/ scan.
 Max.
 2MB, .jpg/ .jpeg only.

 Format for proposal write-up: A brief note(Max.
 100 word, typed on computer) about your approach to the subject in relation to the sketch.
 If your entry is selected, this will be included in the catalogue.

 - Upload them through the application form link at the end of this page.
 Carefully go through the details below before you do.

 Entries will be short-listed by the curator and finalists duly informed.
 They need to confirm their willingness and ability to hold an IPEP India portfolio exhibition.
 Only those who reply in the affirmative can proceed with final submission.

 10 SEPTEMBER 2021.

 - Use any traditional hand-pulled process (Digital prints and photographs not allowed.) on archival paper with exact dimensions of 30.5 cm x 30.5 cm (12″X 12″).
 Even a minor deviation from this size will not be accepted.
 The visual must be a minimum of 20 cm x 20 cm (8″x 8″).

-- Final prints/editions of selected work must reach the address given below by 20 August 2020.
+- Final prints/editions of selected work must reach us by 10 September 2021.
 Entries received after this due date will not be accepted.
-Please mention “Printed Materials, No Commercial value” on the shipment.

 - This (one way) cost has to be borne by the participant.